 Find out about the importance of Military Buy Back and how you can credit your military service time toward your Federal retirement benefit.
 Veterans have up to three years to "buy back" their time before interest begins to accrue.
 For more information, visit this Department of Defense news article on Veteran's Buy Back.

 National Resource Directory

 The National Resource Directory (NRD) is a website for connecting wounded warriors, Service Members, Veterans, and their families with those who support them.
-The NRD contains a wealth of information for Veterans on many more topics than what we have provided here on our site--we encourage you to take a look if you don't find what you're looking for in the links we have provided.
+The NRD contains a wealth of information for Veterans on many more topics than what is provided here --we encourage you to take a look if you don't find what you're looking for in the links below:

 Are you a wounded or disabled Veteran who needs assistance in seeking employment?
 Additional information for wounded or disabled Veterans and job placement services for Veterans can be found on the National Resource Directory - Select Employment from the menu.

 Are you a Federal employer looking to hire Veterans?
 If you are a Federal hiring official looking for information on how to hire Veterans, visit the NRD's Employer page to create a profile and post job opportunities.